zhangtao25/arex-js-sandbox/README.md

 ## How does this work?

-This package makes use of [quickjs-emscripten](https://www.npmjs.com/package/quickjs-emscripten) for building sandboxes for running external code on Hoppscotch.
+This package makes use of [quickjs-emscripten](https://www.npmjs.com/package/quickjs-emscripten) for building sandboxes for running external code on Arex.

 Currently implemented sandboxes:
 - Arex Test Scripts